Grace Moore: Controversies

 She was widely criticized in December 1938 when she curtsied to the Duchess of Windsor, in Cannes.
 Upon her return to the United States after six months and ten days in Europe ("to save money in income tax"), Moore defended her curtsy, saying:

 She would have been a royal duchess long ago if she had not been an American.
-After all, she gave happiness and the courage of his convictions to one man, which is more than most women can do.
+After all, she gave happiness and the courage of her convictions to one man, which is more than most women can do.
 She deserves a curtsy for that alone.

 According to Joe Laurie Jr., vaudeville performer and historian, Grace Moore would not perform on vaudeville bills that included black performers.